Super Service Call for Grand Pianos — $1300 (2 days)

 Smooth up the knuckles using the appropriate grit sandpaper or use a brush.
 The hammer knuckles get wear marks which need to be removed when spacing the whippens or whenever they start getting prominent.
 Worn knuckles also contribute to the “clunker piano syndrome”.

-The white arrow points to one of the worn knuckles in the picture below.
+Notice the white arrow poining to one of the worn knuckles in the picture above.
 The indentations are caused by the jack which rubs across the knuckle each time a key is depressed.

 3. Tighten the action screws.